ahnguyen17/CompassAI/memory-bank/progress.md

 - Used base64 encoding as the primary method for sending image data to AI APIs.
 - Updated the frontend model selector to clearly indicate vision capabilities.
 - The `ChatMessage` model already had a suitable `fileInfo` structure, simplifying backend changes for file metadata storage.
+- Corrected variable initialization order in `chatMessages.js` to prevent runtime errors when handling vision models.